What is Arduino Uno? Features and Pin Diagram

 - 5V – Provides regulated 5V output

-- 3.3V – Provides 3.3V output
+- 3.3V – Provides regulated 3.3V output

-- GND – Ground pins
+- GND – Ground connection pins

-- VIN – External power input
+- VIN – External power input pin

 - RESET – Resets the microcontroller